-University employees who violate the Tobacco Use Policy are subject to employee discipline.
-Student who violates the Tobacco Use Policy may be charged through the Student Judicial Office.
+University employees who violate the Smoke-Free Campus Policy are subject to employee discipline.
+Student who violates the Smoke-Free Campus Policy may be charged through the Student Judicial Affairs Office.
 A fine of up to \$25.00 may be assessed for faculty, staff or students who violate the policy.
-Visitors should be politely reminded that tobacco use is limited to designated areas.
+Visitors should be politely reminded that smoking is prohibited on all JSU properties.